getmaxun/maxun/README.md

 ![Maxun PH Launch (1)-9-1](https://github.com/user-attachments/assets/160f46fa-0357-4c1b-ba50-b4fe64453bb7)

 # Note
 This project is in early stages of development.
-Your feedback is very important for us - we're actively working to improve the product. </a>
+Your feedback is very important for us - we're actively working on improvements. </a>

 # License
 <p>